kogakure/website-gatsby-stefanimhoff.de/content/posts/2007/koi-design/index.md

 ## Motives

-In addition to gods, mythical creatures and demons, the most important source of motifs is the ancient Chinese novella <cite>[Shuihu Zhuan](https://en.wikipedia.org/wiki/Water_Margin)</cite> (Water Margin), known in Japan as <cite>Suikoden</cite>.
+In addition to gods, mythical creatures and demons, the most important source of motifs is the ancient Chinese novella _[Shuihu Zhuan](https://en.wikipedia.org/wiki/Water_Margin)_ (Water Margin), known in Japan as _Suikoden_.
 It belongs to one of the four classical books of Chinese literature.
-The German translation of this very entertaining book is called <cite>[Die Räuber vom Liang Schan Moor ](http://www.amazon.de/gp/product/3458318917?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=3458318917)</cite>.
+The German translation of this very entertaining book is called _[Die Räuber vom Liang Schan Moor ](http://www.amazon.de/gp/product/3458318917?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=3458318917)_.

 ## Water Margin